mistelip/CircleOfLife/README.md

     What if we remove the Lions or the Lions and the Antilopes?
     What if organisms do NOT eat each other?

+How many animals does it initially take to keep the species alive?
+	Is it enough to have 2 animals initially?
+How many animals does can the land support?
+	Is there a maximum?

 ## Expected Results
 In theory the result should be similar to the Lotka-Volterra equations.
 Using the parameters we can alter the species and create a super-organism which should wipe out the land and eventually die of starvation.